 This Martin D-28 Guitar was gifted by Elvis to his friend and bodyguard Sam Thompson in January of 1977 and comes with a letter of authenticity from Elvis’ father, Vernon Presley.

 This 18kt gold custom-made pendant is set with 24 diamonds, two emeralds and one ruby.
-This pendant was created at Elvis’ request by Memphis jeweler Lowell Hays.
 The piece was worn by Elvis on many occasions, including when he met President Nixon in the Oval Office at The White House.

 To receive updates and further details on Graceland Authentication and the Elvis Week Graceland Auction, sign up here and we will e-mail you updates as information becomes available:

-The official catalog of the auction is now available for purchase and features over 70 pages of stunning images and descriptions of the items that will be included in this first-ever event.
+The official catalog of the auction is available for purchase and features over 70 pages of stunning images and descriptions of the items that were included in this first-ever event.

 In addition, the catalog includes beautiful images of Elvis Presley himself, plus two special bonus ticket replicas– one from Elvis’ 1973 Aloha from Hawaii concert and one from Elvis’ 1961 concert at Bloch Arena at Pearl Harbor -- direct from the Graceland Archives.
 This official, inaugural catalog offers an up-close look at these special pieces of Elvis history and is a wonderful collector’s item.
 Domestic shipping of the catalog is free.